In this article, we’ll explore some of the most common hidden costs of house sitting and provide tips on how to budget for your next stay.

 Remember, you can always refuse the house sit if you are uncomfortable having to pay for expenses that may incur during your house sit.

 After all, you are looking after their home and/or pets while they are away; you are offering them peace of mind.
-You shouldn’t have to pay for these items unless pre-determined.
+You shouldn’t have to pay for these items unless they are predetermined.